among/fusus/fusus/docs/about/alignment.md

 We have two versions of the Fusus text, obtained in wildly different ways:

-* `AF` the Afifi edition, obtained via the OCR pipeline;
+*   AF the Afifi edition, obtained via the OCR pipeline;
-* `LK` the Lakhnawi edition,
+*   LK the Lakhnawi edition,
     obtained by reverse engineering a textual PDF with unusual fonts and private use characters.

 The results of both attempts have been cleaned and enriched by Cornelis van Lit, through visual inspection and manipulation in Pandas.

 In this notebook, we align the results obtained by Cornelis.
-The essential result is an alignment table where the words of the `LK` are brought into correspondence with the words in `AF`.
+The essential result is an alignment table where the words of the LK are brought into correspondence with the words in AF.

 A candidate tool to perform sequence alignment with is [Collatex](https://collatex.net) by Ronald Haentjes-Dekker.
-We experimented with it, see the [collatexAfLk notebook](collatexAfLk.ipynb), but it took a very long time to run.
+We experimented with it, see the [`collatexAfLk` notebook](collatexAfLk.ipynb), but it took a very long time to run.

 However, the two editions are very similar, with very few transpositions but a lot of OCR errors.
 We have developed our own algorithm, which runs in about a second.

-The cleaned `LK` and `AF` are present in the Text-Fabric resources `fususl` and `fususa`.
+The cleaned LK and AF are present in the Text-Fabric resources `fususl` and `fususa`.
 In this way we have each word precisely numbered in both version, and we also have a latin transcription of the words, which eases the visual comparison of similar words.
-We use the latin transcription, only because the author of this notebook (Dirk Roorda) is not trained to read Arabic, but also beecause the Arabaic letters change shape depending on their position in the word, which makes a task like this needlessly complicated.
+We use the latin transcription, only because the author of this notebook (Dirk Roorda) is not trained to read Arabic, but also because the Arabic letters change shape depending on their position in the word, which makes a task like this needlessly complicated.

 # Edit distance